NatronGitHub/openfx-misc/README-hosts.txt

 supportsChannelSelector=0
 suites=OfxImageEffectSuite,OfxPropertySuite,OfxParameterSuite,OfxMemorySuite,OfxMessageSuite,OfxMessageSuiteV2,OfxProgressSuite,OfxTimeLineSuite

-- doesn't support symbolic links in /Library/OFX/Plugins (on OS X)
+- version 11 of Resove Lite (from Mac App Store) does not support symbolic links in /Library/OFX/Plugins
 - in Generators, even if the source clip is defined, it can not be fetched by the plug-in
 - all defined clips will appear connected but give black and transparent (NULL) images.
 This is a problem for Mask clips, so a "Mask" boolean param must be added
 - kOfxImagePropField property is always kOfxImageFieldNone on OFX images
-- The display range has to be defined for all Double params (kOfxParamTypeDouble, kOfxParamTypeDouble2D, kOfxParamTypeDouble3D), or a default range of (-1,1) is used, and values cannot lie outsideof this range !
+- The range AND display range has to be defined for all Double params (kOfxParamTypeDouble, kOfxParamTypeDouble2D, kOfxParamTypeDouble3D), or a default range of (-1,1) is used, and values cannot lie outsideof this range !
+- The range AND display range has to be defined for Int params (kOfxParamTypeInteger), or a default range of (0,0) is used, and values cannot lie outsideof this range !
 - kOfxParamPropDefaultCoordinateSystem=kOfxParamCoordinatesNormalised isn't supported (although API version 1.3 is claimed)
 - kOfxParamTypeInteger2D kOfxParamTypeInteger3D are not supported (crash when opening the parameters page), at least in Generators